An Excessive Core Collapse in Nbody Cosmological simulations: Physical Bias

 \section{Physical Bias}

-Here we notice that there exist a physical bias in nowaday simulations: the particle mass.
+Here we notice that there exist a physical bias in nowaday simulations: the particle number and particle mass.
 Due to the technical limitation, the particle numbers used in cosmological simulations are limited.
 To obtain the mean density of the universe , people have to set a huge mass for each particle in simulations.

-With the improvement of computer science, the particle numbers used in simulations have increased from $~10^5$ to about $~10^9$ within the last decade, and the particle mass used on small scale topic has decreased from $~10^{10}M_{\odot}$ to $~10^{3}M_{\odot}$ (e.g. Springel et al. 2008).
+With the improvement of computer science, the particle numbers used in simulations have increased from $~10^6$ to about $~10^{11}$ within the last decade, and the particle mass used on small scale topic has decreased from $~10^{10}M_{\odot}$ to $~10^{3}M_{\odot}$ (Springel 2008) .
 It is acceptable to set the particle mass as $10^{11}M_{\odot}$ when studying the evolution of large scale structure, for we can explain each particle as one galaxy.
-But for the small scale topics, such as the dark matter halo property, the galaxy formation, the galaxy merging process, the first star formation and etc., the simulated particle mass is still about a factor of $f \sim 10^{65}$ times larger than the expected $GeV$ candidates in particle physics(e.g. Gaitskell et al. 2004).
-At the same time, the dark matter number density also has the same factor smaller than expected (that means using only about $10^{1} \sim 10^{8}$ particles to simulate one $~10^{13} M_{\odot}$ dark matter halo).
+But for the small scale topics, such as the dark matter halo property, the galaxy formation, the galaxy merging process, the first star formation and etc., the simulated particle mass is still about a factor of $f \sim 10^{65}$ times larger than the expected $100GeV$ candidates in particle physics(Gaitskell 2004).

+At the same time, the particle number density $n_{sim}$ also has the same factor smaller than expected $n_{DM}$ (that means using only about $10^{1} \sim 10^{8}$ particles to simulate one $~10^{13} M_{\odot}$ dark matter halo).
 If we don't think the mass of one dark matter particle can be heavier than our human body, we should consider that a physical bias exist in simulations:

 Do these two kinds of self-gravitating particle systems with such a bias have the same statistical and dynamical properties?
 If not, one should be cautious when applying the simulation results.